Despensa Antigorgojos – Guía Definitiva

 🔥 Sealer

-Manual impulse heat sealer (12 in. bar or longer)
+Manual impulse heat sealer (12 in / 30 cm bar or larger)

 📝 Labels